 We don’t normally write long blog posts with maps and diagrams for every big feature we release (though maybe we should?).
 But this one has got us particularly excited as a company.

 Up to now, we’ve had a lot of success working with charities internally — helping them keep information about their activities, members and outcomes all in one place.
-In fact, over 70% of organisations using Time to Spare are still using it regularly 12 months later.
+In fact, over 70% of organisations using Plinth are still using it regularly 12 months later.

 We’ve also had success driving a feedback loop between charities and their funders.
 We work with a Local Authority, Housing Association or local charitable foundation, helping them collect data for impact reports and manage their grant programmes.
 This brings in charities they work with: